 Fall colors in the Rockies much of the purples, reds and oranges seen in the East: here, the mountainsides are mainly covered in swaths of golden aspens, punctuated here and there with the orange hues of cottonwoods.
 Breckenridge is a favorite of RV travelers for its White River National Forest campgrounds, hundreds of miles of hiking trails and the quaint beauty of this Victorian town.
 An hour northwest of Denver, Estes Park is another site that calls roadtrippers—you may want to check out the annual Elk Fest held on the first weekend of October, which celebrates the American elk.

-Vermont residents are rightly proud of their magnificent fall foliage—in fact, the entire town of Burke goes all out towards the end of September with their annual Fall Foliage Festival, which celebrates the turning of the leaves with a parade, wagon rides, a petting zoo, a craft show, a beer and wine tent, live music and more.
+Vermont residents are rightly proud of their magnificent fall foliage—in fact, the entire town of Burke goes all out towards the end of September with their annual Fall Foliage Festival, which celebrates the turning of the leaves with a parade, wagon rides, a petting zoo, a craft show, a beer and wine tent, live music and more (the festivities are on pause for 2021 due to the pandemic, so make plans for September 24, 2022!)
 There are several affordable campgrounds with RV hookups for you to come and enjoy the festivities, not to mention other nearby attractions like the Kingdom Trails, Burke Mountains, Willoughby and Crystal Lakes, golf courses and more.

 The Catskills, New York